 If the Conduct Committee do consider there is a case to answer then you will be advised of the next stage.
 We advise that you use your best endeavours to assist in the investigation of the complaint, as per Clause 8b) of the Code of Conduct.

-Under its Royal Charter, the Institute’s function is to protect society and act objectively in ensuring that all members adhere to the Code of Conduct and act professionally whilst practising Architectural Technology.
+Under its Royal Charter, the Institute’s function is to protect society and act objectively in ensuring that all members and affiliates adhere to the Code of Conduct and act professionally whilst practising Architectural Technology.

 No. CIAT is impartial and unable to assist in advising you how to respond to the complaint.

-The papers, now known as ‘the case’, will be submitted to the Conduct Committee to determine at a Conduct Review whether you, the member, has a case to answer, in relation to any of the clauses from the Code which have been raised against you.
+The papers, now known as ‘the case’, will be submitted to the Conduct Committee to determine at a Conduct Review whether you, the member or affiliate, has a case to answer, in relation to any of the clauses from the Code which have been raised against you.

 The flowchart diagram detailing the stages for a complaint can be viewed here.